 Which key is best for you?
 Check with your teacher.

-Below classical songs are sometimes not easy to remember - but the range is short.
-Curious for more short range classical songs of under an octave?
-Check out my course.
+Below classical songs are sometimes not easy to remember - but at least the range is short.

 Song | composer | book/piece | range |